sunfounder/kepler-kit/docs/source/video_course/lesson53.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 53 : Animating NeoPixel Strips Using MicroPython
+Lesson 53: Animating NeoPixel Strips Using MicroPython
 =============================================================================
 This tutorial covers controlling a NeoPixel array with the Raspberry Pi Pico W using MicroPython: